-The line card performs ATM cell forwarding functions among a set of connected ATM links.
-The line card implements one port using an OC-12 (622 Mb/s) link and connects this port to the crossbar module.
+The 1-port 622 Mb/s MMF line card (DAGGL-CA) and the 1-port 622 Mb/s SMF line card (DAGGL-CB) are members of the line card family of logic modules.
+This type of line card performs ATM cell forwarding functions among a set of connected ATM links.
+It implements one port using an OC-12 (622 Mb/s) link and connects this port to the crossbar module.